0x444144/FlexoLocate/README.md

 # FlexoLocate
-Foreign IP address Geolocater that can be done completely offline for cases where IP addresses must be kept confidential.
+Foreign IP address geolocater that can be done completely offline for cases where IP addresses must be kept confidential.

+Usage:
+python3 GeoLocate.py ip_addresses.txt